gnoling/wx-vcpkg-cmake-test/README.md

 ## dependencies

 A working build environment, cmake.
+Vcpkg is cloned as a submodule, and then it handles the WxWidgets and related dependencies.
+You do not need either before building this example.

 ## clone